Connect Shopify to Google Sheets: Tutorial and Free Templates (2025)

 Customer emailThe email of the customer.

-Customer typeWhether the customer a Returing customer (Customers whose order history includes two or more orders) or a First-time customer.
+Customer typeWhether the customer is a Returing customer (Customers whose order history includes two or more orders) or a First-time customer.

 Account created dateThe date the customer was added to the online store.